node-red/node-red-dashboard/README.md

 Most widgets can have a label and value - both of these can be specified by properties of the incoming msg if required, and modified by angular filters.
 For example the label can be set to `{{msg.topic}}`, or the value could be set to `{{value | number:1}}%` to round the value to one decimal place and append a % sign.

-**Note**: Each node may parse the `msg.payload` to make it suitable for display.
+Each node may parse the `msg.payload` to make it suitable for display.
 This converted version is exposed as the variable called `value`, (see example above).

 Any widget can be disabled by passing in a `msg.enabled` property set to `false;`. *Note:* this doesn't stop the widget receiving messages but does stop inputs being active and does re-style the widget.

+Most ui widgets can also be configured by using a `msg.ui_control` message - see **[config-fields.md](https://github.com/node-red/node-red-dashboard/blob/master/config-fields.md)** for futher details.

   - **Audio out** - a widget that will let you play audio (wav or mp3) or send Text to Speech (TTS) to the client.
   - **Button** - the icon can be set using either Material or fa-icons - the colour and background colour may also be set.
 If the widget is sized to 1 wide the icon has precedence.